About

 After college I sold the computer and it was still worth enough to finance my move to California to see how far I could take this computer thing.

-That worked out nicely.
+That worked out.

 Here’s a few pictures of me over the years: